FernandoMelgar/notes/2. Notes/202102211557 - Having better teams.md

 #Teamwork
-# 202102211557 - Having a role person makes easier to be disciplined
+# 202102211557 - Having a defined role model in a group improves the group quality.
 **source:** McCord, P. (2020).
 Powerful.

 ---